OSLC/oslc-service/README.md

 # oslc-service

 A Node.js module providing Express middleware to create an [OSLC 3.0](https://tools.oasis-open.org/version-control/svn/oslc-core/trunk/specs/oslc-core.html) server.
-The service uses the ldp-service Express middleware module which provides MongoDB for persistence, jsonld.js for JSON-LD support, and a few other JavaScript libraries.
+The service uses the ldp-service Express middleware module which provides a database of the user's choosing for persistence, jsonld.js for JSON-LD support, and a few other JavaScript libraries.
 A sample app using the OSLC middleware service is running at [http://oslc-browser.mybluemix.net](http://oslc-browser.mybluemix.net).

 oslc-service supports any OSLC Domain by including the domain vocabulary URIs at open-services.net/ns in the config.json file.